Refinitiv/Real-Time-SDK/Cpp-C/Ema/README.md

 ##Consumer Features:

 - ADS Multicast: Applications can connect to the ADS Multicast component by specifying the connection type RSSL_RELIABLE_MCAST.

 - RSSL Encrypted and HTTP Connectivity

 - Connection Failover: EMA can be configured to specify a list of failover servers via ChannelSet configuration.
 In the event that the consumer's connection attempt fails, EMA will utilize the next channel in the ChannelSet list.

 - Default Admin Domain Requests: EMA uses default login, directory and dictionary request while connecting to server.
 This provides minimum configuration for applications to get up and running.

 - Configurable Admin Domain Requests:  EMA provides means for modifying the default admin domain requests.

 - Tunnel Streams: EMA supports private streams, with additional associated behaviors (e.g., end-to-end authentication, guaranteed delivery, and flow control).

 - Batch Request: Application may use a single request message to specify interest in multiple items via the item list

 - Dynamic View: Application may specify a subset of fields or elements of a particular item

 - Optimized Pause and Resume: Application may request server to pause and resume item stream

 - Single Open: EMA supports application selected single open functionality

-- Programmatic Config	Enables application to programmatically specify and overwrite EMA configuration
+- Programmatic Config: Enables application to programmatically specify and overwrite EMA configuration

 ##Non-Interactive Provider Features:

 - Default Admin Domains: EMA uses default login and directory messages while connecting to server.
 This provides minimum configuration for applications to get up and running.

 - Configurable Admin Domains: EMA provides means for modifying the default admin domain messages.

-- Programmatic Config	Enables application to programmatically specify and overwrite EMA configuration
+- Programmatic Config: Enables application to programmatically specify and overwrite EMA configuration

 ##Interactive Provider Features:

 - Default Admin Domains: EMA uses default directory messages while sending to the connected client.
 This provides minimum configuration for applications to get up and running.

 - Configurable Admin Domains: EMA provides means for modifying the default admin domain messages.

-- Programmatic Config	Enables application to programmatically specify and overwrite EMA configuration
+- Programmatic Config: Enables application to programmatically specify and overwrite EMA configuration